 Although in some circumstances this can take as little as 24 hours, you should expect to wait about 2 weeks on average while the mortgage lender gets the property surveyed and underwrites your mortgage application.

-The intention of this guide is to give you an idea of how long each step of the mortgage application process takes from seeing a mortgage broker and getting a mortgage agreement in principle, to getting a mortgage application underway once a property has been found and getting a mortgage offer.
+The intention of this guide is to give you an idea of how long each step of the mortgage application process takes from seeing a mortgage broker and getting a mortgage agreement in principle, to get a mortgage application underway once a property has been found and getting a mortgage offer.
 Then onto the exciting part of completing, picking up your keys and owning your very own property.